Micropipette cell and tissue aspiration

 In vitro diagnostic: Measuring stiffness with cellular resolution can be a power full tool to detect abnormal behavior that are not accessible nor perceptible under a microscope.
 As an example, mechanical properties can predict the viability of embryos already within hours after fertilization although viable and non-viable embryos are morphologically indistinguishable at this stage .

-THE MICRO-ASPIRATION PACK COMPONENTS
+THE MICRO-ASPIRATION APPLICATION COMPONENTS

 |MICROFLUIDIC PUMP||EZ-11000001 + EZ-|